get started?

 Early orthodontics are designed to address multiple tooth and jaw issues in their beginning phases before they can do any lasting damage, such as:

 Because Phase 1 orthodontics isn’t as complex as later phases of treatment, the tools and appliances are a bit more simplistic.
 For a child with overcrowded teeth, we may use a palate expander to gently widen the space in their upper jaw.
 Space maintainers keep adjacent teeth from shifting if a baby tooth falls out too early.
 This gives the permanent tooth underneath time to erupt and fill the gap.
 Limited braces are a special type of orthodontic appliance that helps keep specific teeth in line for the proper development of the jaw.
-Another tool is an Herbst appliance that, in conjunction with steel crowns, can correct jaw imbalance and improve the way a child’s teeth fit together.
+Another tool is a Herbst appliance that, in conjunction with steel crowns, can correct jaw imbalance and improve the way a child’s teeth fit together.

 It is possible that some of the costs of your child’s Phase 1 orthodontic treatment could be covered by your dental insurance.
 However, it’s important to note that not all plans or providers are the same.
 While some providers may cover specific cases or parts of Phase 1 treatment, others will not.
 Our office has a lot of experience working with various insurance providers and will go through your information with you.
-Before your child’s treatment begins, you’ll know how much your insurance covers, and where we can help you with the rest through a personalized payment plan.
+Before your child’s treatment begins, you’ll know how much your insurance covers and where we can help you with the rest through a personalized payment plan.